KetkiAshtankar/PAT-C-WE-E-B13-Notes/class16_MySQL_Keys_Joins_and_Methods.md

 HAVING AVG(salary) > 50000;
 ```

-👉 *Layman*: First group by class, then filter only the classes with more than 10 students.
+👉 * *: First group by class, then filter only the classes with more than 10 students.

 ---